YDIN/branding/docs/headline.md

 Have you heard about that genuinely innovative person who keeps on using "the i-word"?
 No, well me neither...

-Also if you describe yourself as "Ninja" or something like that in LinkedIn, I'll take a screenshot of your profile and share that to everyone one day when you turn 25 and apply for some more serious position.
+Also if you describe yourself as "Ninja" or something like that in LinkedIn, I'll take a screenshot of your profile and share that to everyone one day when you turn 25 and try to apply to some more serious position...

 ---